My Hero Academia: Heroes Rising

 My Hero Academia: Heroes Rising (僕のヒーローアカデミア THE MOVIE ヒーローズ: ライジング, Boku no Hīrō Akademia za Mūbī Hīrōzu: Raijingu) is a 2019 Japanese animated superhero film based on an original story featuring the characters of My Hero Academia manga series by Kōhei Horikoshi.
 Produced by Bones and distributed by Toho, the second film of the franchise was directed by Kenji Nagasaki from a script written by Yōsuke Kuroda and stars Daiki Yamashita and Nobuhiko Okamoto as part of an ensemble cast.
-In the film, taking place after the Meta Liberation Army arc of the manga, Izuku Midoriya and his classmates visits Nabu Island where they must save a group of islanders from a villain with an unfathomable Quirk.
+In the film, Izuku Midoriya, Katsuki Bakugo, Ochaco Uraraka, and their classmates visit Nabu Island where they must save a group of islanders from a villain with an unfathomable Quirk.

 A second film of the franchise was announced in March 2019, with the staff and cast from the first film returning.
 The film has elements to its story that were once going to be used by Horikoshi as a finale to the series.
 It was intended to be the last film in the series until images of a possible third film appeared online.

 The film was released in Japan on December 20, 2019, and in North America on February 26, 2020.
-The film grossed over $29 million worldwide and received positive reviews from critics.
-A third film, My Hero Academia: World Heroes' Mission, was released in Japan on August 6, 2021.
+The film grossed $30 million worldwide and received positive reviews from critics.
+A third film, My Hero Academia: World Heroes' Mission, was released in Japan on August 6, 2021, with a fourth film, My Hero Academia: You're Next, released on August 2, 2024.

 Plot

-The League of Villains is pursued by several Heroes while driving off in a truck carrying a life support capsule.
-Endeavor arrives and manages to destroy the truck, with the villains revealed to be clones created by Twice as it crashes, but he and Hawks find it empty.
-The figure within the capsule, a villain named Nine who allowed himself to be experimented on by Daruma Ujiko, escaped during the crash and regroups with his team of villains to fulfill their dream to create a society ruled by those with strong Quirks, but while Ujiko gave him a copy of All for One's Quirk to acquire eight more Quirks besides his weather ability.
+The League of Villains are pursued by several Heroes while driving a truck carrying a life support capsule.
+Endeavor arrives and manages to destroy the truck, with the Villains revealed to be clones created by Twice as it crashes.
+The figure within the capsule, a villain named Nine who allowed himself to be experimented on by Daruma Ujiko, escapes during the crash and regroups with his team of villains to fulfill their dream to create a society ruled by those with strong Quirks.
+While Ujiko gave him a copy of All For One's Quirk, capable of acquiring eight more Quirks besides his own Weather Manipulation, Nine needs a special Cell Activation Quirk to cure himself of a terminal disease that worsened as a side-effect of his modification.

-Nine needs a special Cell Activation Quirk to cure himself of a terminal disease that worsened as a side-effect of his modification.
 U.A.
-High's Class 1-A has been sent to the remote Nabu Island as part of a winter semester safety program.
+High's Class 1-A has been sent to the remote Nabu Island as part of a safety work program.
 Izuku Midoriya, the current wielder of One for All, meets Mahoro Shimano and her younger brother Katsuma, residents of the island.
-Bonding with them along with his rival Katsuki Bakugo, they discover that Katsuma wishes to become a hero despite Mahoro seeking to dissuade him.
-Meanwhile, Mahoro and Katsuma's father is attacked by Nine's group with his Quirk stolen, but the Quirk is incompatible with Nine's blood type with the villain surmising that the man's children might possess a better variant.
+Despite some hostility from the sister, Izuku bonds with them along with his rival Katsuki Bakugo, and discover that Katsuma wishes to become a hero, although Mahoro seeks to dissuade him, fearing for his safety.
+Meanwhile, Mahoro and Katsuma's father is attacked by Nine's group and his Quirk is taken, but the Quirk is incompatible with Nine's blood type.
+Learning about the man's children on Nabu, they theorize that one of them would have the Quirk with the right blood type.